jurkstas/evolv.io/README.md

 8. Click `File > New > Project > Maven > Check out Maven Projects from SCM > Next`.
 9. Put `https://github.com/evolvio/evolv.io.git` in for the SCM URL and click `Finish`.
 10. Click `Run > Run`

-# Contributing

-Feel free to contribute pull requests.
-Anything [from the task list](TASK_LIST.md) will be gratefully received.
-Otherwise [check the roadmap](ROADMAP.md) for the rough direction of where the project is going.
-Small contributions that gradually move the project along the roadmap will have much better chance of being accepted than large breaking changes.